 The HVTN maintains a vigorous program to facilitate the development and assessment of novel candidate vaccines and passive immunization approaches.
 We are leading the field in designing, validating and implementing advanced immunological assays to accurately and reproducibly evaluate the broad range of immune responses elicited by candidate HIV vaccines.
 Our standardized datasets provide a means to compare vaccine regimens in great detail and identify the most promising candidates for further studies of efficacy.

-Our Laboratory Center, which include multiple labs in the United States and South Africa, has developed over 20 assays to support international HVTN clinical trials, and continues to evolve our approaches as new methods become available — descriptions of Laboratory Center assays.
+Our Laboratory Center, has developed over 20 assays to support HVTN clinical trials, and continues to evolve our approaches as new methods become available — descriptions of Laboratory Center assays.

 Our laboratories have developed, standardized, qualified and validated several methods of sampling, processing and testing samples from trial participants, allowing the HVTN to evaluate immune responses in different tissues and in blood.
 Understanding immune responses in different tissues and parts of the body can help researchers design vaccines that will target HIV at the point of entry.